By B. Joshua Pettingill & Jason D. Lazarus

 Conclusion:

-Medicare Set Asides are becoming more prevalent in settling worker’s compensation and liability claims.
-It is important to educate all parties on why they should consider protecting Medicare’s future interests.
+Medicare Set-Asides are becoming more prevalent in settling worker’s compensation and liability claims.
+It is important to educate all parties on why they should consider Medicare’s future interests in order to protect their ongoing eligibility for post-settlement injury-related care.
 All parties should be very leery of MSA vendors who indicate a formal MSA is always required.
-That being said, parties should take steps to set aside a reasonable amount of the settlement proceeds to protect Medicare’s future interests in the appropriate case.
-If a lawyer recommends a set aside and the client refuses to implement one, the lawyer should make sure to document the file regarding this particular issue.
-Synergy can provide lawyers and law firms with a sample waiver form indicating that the client had the obligation regarding protecting Medicare’s future interests explained to them and they have declined the option to establish an MSA.
+That being said, parties should take steps to set aside a reasonable amount of the settlement proceeds to consider Medicare’s future interests in the appropriate case.
+If a lawyer recommends a set-aside and the client refuses to implement one, the lawyer should make sure to document the file regarding what was done to educate the client and the reasons for the refusal.